 Fees and Permits

 There are NO state fees or permits required for filming in Louisiana.
-Location fees for use of state property are assessed on a case-by-case basis and are often waived.
+Location fees for use of state property are assessed on a case-by-case basis.

 Decisions on road closures are made by the local jurisdictions.
 For road closures, please contact us for more information.